 Oh yes, perhaps three or four hundred more years might be just the right amount of time.
 Give me a break!
 How many more generations of people must suffer and die before the world figures this out?

-Man will not work at his best if he is not rewarded for his labor with comforts and financial gain.
+Man will not work at his best if he is not rewarded for his labor with some comforts and proper financial gain.
 That is how we are wired.

 The happiest man is one who works hard and makes an honest living and is able to take care of his family.
 I hope that perhaps everyone dreams of having the ability to move up in society.
 In America, that is possible.
 Not in Cuba.

 That usually comes from hard work and, yes, some good luck.
-If he has no possibility of progress and advancement in society through hard work and hours of study, then why would he bother?
+If one has no possibility of progress and advancement in society through hard work and hours of study, then why would anyone bother?

 The city is still a beautiful one as it melts down around us and her citizens.
 At first glance she looks historic and sophisticated with her broad boulevards and wide, covered, sidewalks.
 But first impressions can be deceiving.
 Remember that special girl or boy in 7th grade?
 Exactly!

 With more close examination it was soon apparent that the roofs of all or most of the concrete buildings had collapsed and the rain had been coming into the buildings for years.